avinashmyerolkar/avinashmyerolkar/README.md

 🔭 I’m currently working on Data Analysis and Machine Learning

-🌱 I’m currently learning Deep Learning and AI
+🌱 I’m currently pursuing Postgraduate program in Machine Leanring and Artificial Intelligence

 📫 How to reach me avinashmyerolkar@gmail.com